domaindrivendev/Swashbuckle.AspNetCore/README.md

-Additionally, if you are using _[conventional routing][conventional-routing]_ (as opposed to attribute routing), any controllers and the actions on those controllers that use conventional routing will not be represented in API Explorer, which means Swashbuckle won't be able to find those controllers and generate Swagger operations from them.
+Additionally, if you are using _[conventional routing][conventional-routing]_ (as opposed to attribute routing), any controllers and the actions on those controllers that use conventional routing will not be represented in API Explorer, which means Swashbuckle won't be able to find those controllers and generate OpenAPI operations for them.

 For instance: